The Child & Family Institute

 Kelly graduated from Tufts University with a B.A. in Child Development, and then received a Masters in Social Work from New York University.
 Kelly began her career working in preventive services in Brooklyn before transitioning to a school-based mental health program.
 In this role, Kelly provided clinical services to students of all ages in several schools, while providing psycho-education and resources to school staff, families, and community members in an effort to combat stigma around mental healthcare.
 Kelly then worked as a Middle School Social Worker at a charter school through Harlem Children’s Zone.
 Currently, Kelly provides clinical supervision to early-career clinicians as a Supervising Social Worker for the Mental Health Service Corps.
 She also works with Rutgers School of Social Work, providing clinical and administrative support to MSW students in their field placements.

-Sarah K. Hatcher, Ph.D., is a Post-Doctoral Fellow and the Associate Director of Pediatric Assessment for CFI’s Pediatric Assessment Center.
+Sarah K. Hatcher, Ph.D., is a licensed psychologist and an Associate Director of CFI’s Pediatric Assessment Center.
 Dr. Hatcher graduated with a Ph.D. in Counseling Psychology from The University of Memphis in August 2018, where she specialized in clinical psychotherapy and assessment for children, adolescents, and adults with intellectual and developmental disabilities.
 Her graduate school clinical and research experience also focused on international and multicultural social justice issues in psychological practice.
 Prior to graduation, Dr. Hatcher completed a year-long American Psychological Association accredited pre-doctoral internship at AHRC New York City’s Article 16 Clinic providing individual and group psychotherapy as well as psychological assessment for individuals of all ages with disabilities.
 She has experience using Cognitive Behavioral Therapy (CBT), Positive Psychology, and Applied Behavioral Analysis (ABA) for children and adolescents with developmental disabilities including Learning Disorders, Autism Spectrum Disorder, and co-occurring conditions such as ADHD, anxiety, mood, and conduct disorders, as well as Post-Traumatic Stress Disorder (PTSD).

 Additionally, Dr. Hatcher has previous experience working with typically developing adolescents and adults with eating disorders and adults with trauma-related anxiety and depressive disorders.
 Her background also includes individual and group psychotherapy with college students with Learning Disorders and other mental health conditions in a university setting.
 Dr. Hatcher’s previous assessment experience includes a year-long practicum placement in the neuropsychology department at Semmes Murphey Clinic in Memphis, TN.
 In addition to her clinical work at CFI, Dr. Hatcher currently works as a Supervising Psychologist for Adult Day Services at AHRC New York City, where she trains and helps behavior therapists to implement ABA interventions for adults with intellectual and developmental disabilities and traumatic brain injury (TBI).